DhruvAthaide/StockMarketAnalysis/README.md

 # Stock Market Analysis

 This is Python Code that I have written using Jupyter Notebook and would advise you to do the same for Analyzing the Stock Patterns.
-It is not an advanced code but is used for basic analysis.
+It is not an advanced code but is used for basic analysis and is in the early stages.

 ## Running the Program